-That's why CTC has repeatedly called on Ministers to redirect some of their £15bn roads budget towards cycling and walking.
+That's why Cycling UK has repeatedly called on Ministers to redirect some of their £15bn roads budget towards cycling and walking.
 We need to invest in the solutions to congestion, pollution, physical inactivity and climate change - not in making them worse.

 Design standards and other measures

 I also mentioned the concerns of local campaigners about cycle funding being squandered on schemes that actually hamper cycling.
 To be fair, DfT officials do seem genuinely keen to promote good practice in cycle-friendly design, and their Cycle Proofing website rightly commends the excellent design standards produced by Transport for London and the Welsh Government.

 Yet DfT seems utterly unwilling to take any action to stop bad practice - the 'localism' excuse strikes again (i.e. "We don't tell local authorities what to do"!)
 This is nonsensical.
 There is no benefit whatsoever in leaving it for neighbouring councils to come up with their own local solutions for cycle-friendly design.
 That just means lots of unnecessary work for council officers (or consultants), and confusion for road users.